Fractured Chain-of-Thought Reasoning: Fractured sampling for long-CoT reasoning

 indicating that allocating tokens to deeper intermediate sampling (the \(H\) axis) produces the largest incremental improvements per token.
 Intuitively, early‐stage branching captures coarse but high‐signal glimpses of the solution space, allowing the model to “course‐correct” before committing to full trajectories and thus yielding higher gains for each additional intermediate sample.

-\paragraph{Beyond single‐axis scaling.} While single‐axis laws offer valuable intuition, actual performance often improves when \((n,m,H)\) are tuned jointly.
+\textbf{Beyond single‐axis scaling.} While single‐axis laws offer valuable intuition, actual performance often improves when \((n,m,H)\) are tuned jointly.
 Since the \(n\)-axis contributes additively and independently, we condition on fixed \((m,H)\) and model

 where the coefficient \(C_{m,H}\) encapsulates the combined effect of branching factor and depth.
 These cross‐terms reveal synergistic gains or trade‐offs between axes, guiding more nuanced budget allocations.
-We explore these interactions and derive dataset‐specific strategies in Section~\ref{sec:experiments}.
+We explore these interactions in Section~\ref{sec:experiments}.